 Your debt-to-income ratio is the second most crucial factor when determining affordability.
 Even if you earn a good income, you may not be able to afford a high monthly car payment if you have a lot of debt.
 For this reason, some borrowers are denied loans even if they have never missed a single monthly payment and have decent credit.

 The maximum about of DTI for many lenders is 40%.
 In some instances, they may allow a loan to push a borrower’s DTI over 40%, but these are exceptions and are by no means the norm.

 What debts make up DTI?

 To calculate your DTI, you’ll first need to add up all of your monthly debt payments.
 Notice how we said monthly payments and not total debt.
-You are only calculating the minimum payment you have to make each month on bills.
-So the total amount of debt you’re in doesn’t matter; what matters is the total amount of your monthly obligations.
+This is because you are only calculating the minimum payment you have to make each month on bills.
+So, the total amount of debt you’re in doesn’t matter; what matters is the total amount of your monthly obligations.